jesusaldanamartin/satelite_images_sigpac/daily.md

 ----
 Para el próximo día comenzar a programar un 5x2 o 10x2 cross-validation utilizando diferentes modelos no solo random forest y variando los parmetros de los modelos con el objetivo de mejorar resultados.
 Finalmente comparar datos con los mios.

+## 21/02/2023

+Tocando código para realizar un multiprocessing correctamente, el problema reside en conseguir trasladar la informacion de cada proceso

+## 22/02/2023

+Terminado el multiprocessing para obtener un mejor rendimiento, ahora tarda al menos un 75% menos.
+Para terminar de recuperar todo lo perdido me falta crear los style sheets de QGIS y comenzar a obtener algunos .tif.

+Quizás habría que automatizar el realizar la máscara y la validación.

+Script workflow:

+1- Check the coordinates units from the source tiff.
+2- Get the reference in .tif format.
+Make sure the reference overlaps the data you want to validate.
+3- mask the preovious reference into cities,towns...
+Smaller .tif for better performance.
+4- Start to validate the data pixel by pixel.
+5- Merge all the results into a single tiff.
+6- Export .tiff, csv and graphs of the above results.

+#TODO Finish script with the validation rasters, csv and graphs.
+#TODO Update script now check if arguments are file or folders.
+If folder call folder functions.
+#TODO Update launch.sh It must get arguments and options via terminal.
+With help, version, usage.
+#TODO Fix the way the files are obtained, better functions instead of split. ¿Contains?
+#TODO Add new machine learning feature and link it to the actual workflow.
+#TODO Refactor all the code and the github.
+#TODO Finish the ipynb and upload custom example.